ClojureBridge/board/checklist_for_new_board.md

 When a new member joins the board, she or he should have accesses or privileges listed below

+#### README.md of this repository
+- add a name with github id to README.md in this repository

 #### clojurebridge github account
 - should be invited to the account
 - should have an owner status